Gallmond/Gallmond/README.md

 # Who
 I'm Gavin.
-I've been a professional web developer for over a decande.
+I've been a professional web developer for over a decade.

 # What
-I started with MS JScript so I've been exposed to all sorts of JS environments and frameworks (for better or worse).

-These days my professional roles are mostly back-end PHP.
-Generally internal tools and exposing/consuming APIs though I have experience through the stack (particularly AWS infrastructure) and DBA.

-Though I'm no stranger to 'vanilla' OOP and functional PHP I mostly use Laravel as a framework at my last few roles.
+Mostly back end API integrations / development and in-house tooling.

+Usually in PHP (5.3🤢, 7+🙂, 8+😃, Vanilla & Laravel) but a good working knowledge of Javascript (React, React-Native, Svelte, Node, Electron, Browser based ECMA6 & older) and some hands on with Python.

+Good experience of SQL & Postgres, some experience of nosql and redis.
+Both ORM and raw queries extensively.

+Some experience of server management through AWS and Redhat / Debian machine configuration and admin.

 # Why
 I'm interested in more moden Javascript framework roles these days so I'm trying to build up experience in them.
-Rect Native, Vue, Svelte (Svelte is lovely please try it) etc.
+React, React-Native, Vue, Svelte etc.

 # Where
-I'm based in South West London but have had fully remote roles since 2016 so the post-pandemic job landscape was an easy transition for me thankfully.
+I'm based in South West London but have had fully remote roles since 2016 and as such have no problems working from home.